 For FAQs before leaving on safari, click here

-– This safari has been timed to coincide with weather that offers diffused moody light.
-The crater walls offer great backgrounds and as a result, you will spend a solid 12 hours each day when in the crater photographing.
+– This safari has been timed to coincide with weather that offers sublime moody light.
+The crater walls offer great backgrounds and as a result of these two combined factors, you will spend a solid 12 hours each day in the crater photographing.

 – You will receive help, guidance and advice on your camera settings whilst on safari drive.

 – This safari has been timed so that the tourist masses are absent.
-There will only be a few other cars in the crater and the Serengeti, which means you have the place to yourself.
+There will only be a few other cars in the crater and in the Serengeti, which means you have two of Africa’s most famous icons largely to yourself.

-– The crater has been dubbed the 8th natural wonder of the world and this is a safari that offers breathtaking views and vistas that will quite literally leave you speechless.
+– The crater has been dubbed the 8th natural wonder of the world and the Serengeti has been dubbed ‘Africa’s top park’.
+This is a safari that offers breathtaking views and vistas that will quite literally leave you speechless.

 – If you are a photographer who enjoys playing with light and lines and giving your photographs mystery and mood, then this is the trip for you as the light is dramatic and so are the backgrounds.